DamengRandom/tipify/weekly-tips.md

 ### Tips for quick recall

 1. `href` vs `src`:
-`href` resources are loaded based on a trigger while `src` resources are loaded automatically.
+`href` resources are loaded based on a trigger
+`src` resources are loaded automatically.

 2. Ajax (Asynchronous JavaScript And XML): update a web page `without reloading` the page

 Using XMLHttpRequest to create a http request and send to sever, and then server send data back to browser, and finally update page content

-3. `splice` usage for remove one element from array :
+3. `splice` usage for remove one element from array:

 ```js
 var list = [1,2,3,4,77,5,6];